Miss Colleen's House

 The end two rooms (West) had been bedrooms.
 Today, they are the storage and packing area for Punta Clara Kitchen.
 Some of the furniture from these rooms has been placed in other rooms, while family is using various other pieces.

 Dorothy Brodbeck Pacey, the original founder and owner of Punta Clara Kitchen, is the granddaughter of Edward Brodbeck.
 She inherited the house in 1974 from her Aunt Colleen.
-Today part of the home houses Punta Clara Kitchen, which is owned and operated by Miss Colleen's great-niece and great-nephew and their familes.
+Today part of the home houses Punta Clara Kitchen, which is owned and operated by Miss Colleen's great-niece and great-nephew and their families.

 Come see us in Point Clear and enjoy a step back into a simpler time.
 We hope to see you soon.